-- P. Giving a student a ride alone in a vehicle in a non-emergency situation or failing to timely report that occurrence; - Q. Providing a student with information or views about other students or staff members without a legitimate professional purpose; - R. Asking a student to keep a secret or not to disclose any inappropriate communications or conduct; - S. Unnecessarily invading a student's privacy, (e.g., walking in on the student in the bathroom or a hotel room on a field trip); - T. Being alone with an individual student out of the view of others; and/or - U. Any home visits unless other adults are present, the student(s) are invited for an activity related to school, and the student's parent/guardian and an administrator are informed and have consented.
+- Q. Providing a student with information or views about other students or staff members without a legitimate professional purpose; - R. Asking a student to keep a secret or not to disclose any inappropriate communications or conduct; - S. Unnecessarily invading a student's privacy, (e.g., walking in on the student in the bathroom or a hotel room on a field trip); - T. Being alone with an individual student out of the view of others; and/or - U. Any home visits unless other adults are present, the student(s) are invited for an activity related to school, and the student's parent/guardian and an administrator are informed and have consented.